koheitech/ai-powered_connect-four/README.md

 # README
 This is AI-powered GUI-based connect-4 game.<br>
 The second player is played by AI, which is implemented with alpha-beta pruning algorithm.<br>
-You always starts the game as the player1 (blue chip), and CPU is player2 (red chip).
+You always starts the game as the player1 (blue chip), and CPU is player2 (red chip).<br>
+You can also choose to player with other player.

 # Installation
 - make sure you have appropriate python version (ideally, `3.10.6`)